 The visual system has to develop in order.
 The proper sequence of development is crucial.
-In neural networks, systems usually develop from outside in, the periphery develops first because that's where the data is, and the central networks wait until the properly formatted data is available.
-Also, the oculomotor system has to coordinate with the visual system, because it uses retinotopic maps and maps of the visual field.
+In neural networks, systems usually develop from the outside in, the periphery develops first because that's where the data is, and the central networks wait until the properly formatted data is available.
+And the oculomotor system has to coordinate with the visual system, because it uses retinotopic maps and maps of the visual field.

-In humans the visual pathways develop before birth.
+Visual System DevelopmentIn humans the visual pathways develop before birth.
 The retino-geniculate fibers start forming the optic nerve around 7-15 gestational weeks, and cross the optic chiasm to reach the lateral geniculate nucleus at about 20-22 weeks (Hevner 2000).
 The synaptic layers of the LGN begin forming around 20 weeks, and cellular lamination follows shortly thereafter.
 Once the eyes open there is activity-dependent refinement of the synaptic connections, involving both the pruning of excitatory connections and the development of inhibitory connections, the latter being assisted by wave-like activity from the retina.
 The distinct firing patterns of on and off ganglion cells help organize the final synaptic pattern in the LGN.

 One of the first things that happens in human visual development is that starburst amacrine cells start generating waves of oscillations in the retina.
 T2 amacrine cells are also involved in this process.
 The waves begin in the periphery of the retina and travel centrally towards the fovea.
 Such waves are in alignment with the "optic flow" that the organism will eventually experience when it's moving forward.
 The retinal waves are transmitted to the LGN and the superior colliculus by retinal ganglion cells, where they help align the connections to propertly map the visual field.
 The wave-like activity from the retina continues through adulthood, contributing to things like the retinal shift effect, which is also thought to be mediated by starburst and T2 amacrine cells.
 The starburst cells are cholinergic and excitatory, whereas the T2 cells use GABA and begin as excitatory but eventually become inhibitory when visual input starts arriving.
+The figure shows the time course of a retinal wave, visualized over 2 mm2 using calcium imaging.

 The wave-like activity in the amacrine cells generates waves of bursting in the retinal ganglion cells.
 As the wave propagates across the retina, neighboring ganglion cells start bursting in order.
 This activity contributes to the development of direction-sensitive ganglion cells, which can send axons to the superior colliculus or the LGN or both.
 The wave-like activity in the retina occurs in three phases during development.
 First there are infrequent bursts of patterned activity that appear embryonically and are likely mediated by gap junctions.
 In the second phase the cholinergic starburst amacrine cells become active, and this phase begins before the eyes open and continues through initial visual exposure.
 In the third phase there is ganglion cell bursting driven by glutamatergic bipolar cells, and it's due at least in part to an important mechanism called "glutamate spillover" which we'll revisit when we talk about the computational properties of dendritic spines.